bbauska/JS-InterviewQuestions-JS/README.md

 objects to take on multiple forms.
 In JavaScript, polymorphism can be achieved using function overloading, where a function can have multiple implementations based on the number and type of arguments it receives.</p>
+<p>Polymorphism: Polymorphism is the ability of objects from different
+classes to respond to the same method call differently.
+It allows treating objects from different classes as if they were objects of the same base class, simplifying design and interaction between objects.</p>

 <h4>Here's a simple example illustrating how function overloading can be implemented in JavaScript:</h4>
 <pre>